stoyonaga/EECS-Notes/README.md

     - Assignment 12 (Added a Helper to Complete the Vigenere Breaking Assignment (Credit to Professor Zabrocki!))
     - Assignment 13 (Added a Helper to Complete the Rectangular Transposition Encrypted File Assignment)
     - Assignment 17 (Added a Helper to Complete the Diffie-Helman Key Exchange Assignment (Credit to Professor Zabrocki!))
+    - Assignment 18 (Added a Helper to Complete the ElGamal Public Key System Assignment (Credit to Professor Zabrocki!))
     - Research Project (Added Proposal and Presentation Slide(s))

 Additionally, you can find some of my presentation slides here!